espressomd/espresso/doc/sphinx/features.rst

    not obtained by integrating equations of motion.
 Rather, they are placed using the position (and orientation) of other particles.
 The feature allows to place a virtual particle into the center of mass of a set of other particles.

-See section [sec:virtual] for details.
+   .. seealso:: :ref:`Virtual sites`

 -  ``VIRTUAL_SITES_RELATIVE`` Virtual sites are particles, the position and velocity of which is not obtained by integrating equations of motion.
 Rather, they are placed using the position (and orientation) of other particles.
 The feature allows for rigid arrangements of particles.

-See section [sec:virtual] for details.
+   .. seealso:: :ref:`Virtual sites`

 -  ``VIRTUAL_SITES_NO_VELOCITY``

+   .. seealso:: :ref:`Virtual sites`

 -  ``VIRTUAL_SITES_THERMOSTAT``

+   .. seealso:: :ref:`Virtual sites`

 -  ``THERMOSTAT_IGNORE_NON_VIRTUAL``